 By: LJ Ober

 If you had a girl growing up in the 1990’s you may have had or seen one of these classic girls makeup vanity sets.
 They came in either oak or cherry wood and were sold ready to assemble.
 It came with a bench with a . . . not so pretty fabric.
 They actually still make these makeup vanity sets today but for 3X the price as they did back then.

-With two girls in the house, we went through two of these cute sets.
+With two girls in our house, we went through two of these cute sets.
 I still have one left over in our lake cottage small master bedroom.
-The chevalle mirror and bench have long since been gone but the vanity itself is in great shape except it is in need of an update.
-When I re-painted the bedroom the vanity got a paint job as well!
+The chevale mirror and matching bench have long since been gone but the vanity itself is in great shape except it is in need of an update.
+When I re-painted the bedroom the vanity got a needed paint job as well!

 I do use chalk paint here and there but not for this project because I wasn’t going to give it the farmhouse look with chippy or sanded edges.
-I simply used satin finished household paint that I had on hand in a pure white color and I’m pleased with how it turned out.
+I simply used a satin finished household paint that I had on hand in a pure white color and I’m pleased with how it turned out.